-The following chart shows the primary fuel sources used to produce electricity for Minnesota customers in 2022.
+The following chart shows the primary fuel sources used to produce electricity for Minnesota customers in 2023.

-1 We purchase electricity from various fuel sources (nuclear, coal, natural gas, etc.) throughout the region.
+&lt;sup>1 We purchase electricity from various fuel sources (nuclear, coal, natural gas, etc.) throughout the region.

-What air emissions were produced in 2022?
+What air emissions were produced in 2023?